j4y/developerportal/pages/overview/metrics.md

 Furthermore, the SDK allows for measuring valence and engagement, as alternative metrics for measuring the emotional experience:

 <strong>Engagement</strong>: A measure of facial muscle activation that illustrates the subject’s expressivness.
-The range of values is from 0 and 100.
+The range of values is from 0 to 100.

 <strong>Valence</strong>: A measure of the positive or negative nature of the recorded person's experience.
 The range of values for the metric is from -100 to 100.